barryclark/jekyll-now/README.md

 ### Enjoy

 I hope you enjoy using Pixyll.
-If you encounter any issues, please feel free to let me know.
+If you encounter any issues, please feel free to let me know by creating an [issue](https://github.com/johnotander/pixyll/issues).
 I'd love to help.

 ## Contributing